-\textbf{Generalization to Public Text-to-Music Models.} To confirm the generality of V2M-Zero, we evaluate with a pre-trained publicly available text-to-music model, Stable-Audio-ControlNet~\cite{sd_audio_ctrl}.
-This model is trained with audio RMS curves, which we swap for video-event curves at inference time. \tabref{sd_audio}(b) shows comparable audio quality (FAD*) and semantic alignment (CLAP), but improved Scene Cut Hit (SCH) from $0.28$ to $\mathbf{0.38}$.
-The improvement in temporal alignment, via zero-shot integration, indicates that event-curve conditioning is model-agnostic and not tied to a specific backbone.
+\textbf{Generalization to public text-to-music models.} To confirm the generality of \ourmodel, we evaluate with a pre-trained open text-to-music model, Stable-Audio-ControlNet~\cite{sd_audio_ctrl}.
+This model is trained with audio RMS curves, which we swap for video-event curves at inference time. \tabref{sd_audio} has comparable FAD* and CLAP, but improved SCH (0.28 to 0.38).
+The improvement in temporal alignment, via zero-shot integration, shows that event-curve conditioning is model-agnostic.

-\subsection{Ablation Studies}
+\subsection{Ablation studies}